nrb/destiny2_api_tools/README.md

 Next, use `pipenv install` to install the requirements (just Requests for now)

 Run `pipenv run python get_manifest.py` to download and unpack the manifest database onto your machine.
+If you've already got a manifest file, it won't redownload, but you can run `pipenv run python get_manifest.py update` to manually update.

 Then, use `pipenv run python main.py` to look up current vendor progression data.